qiuqiangkong/sigsep-mus-2018/submissions/WK/description.md

     - Hop size: 512

 3. Convert stereo STFT to mono magnitude spectrogram
-4. Apply a mel-frequency filter bank (128 bands) to the spectrogram
+4. Apply a mel-frequency filter bank (128 bands)
-5. Take the log of the mel magnitude spectrogram
+5. Take the log of the mel-magnitude spectrogram
-6. Standardise each mel band using the means and standard deviations computed from the training data.
+6. Standardise each mel band using the means and standard deviations computed from the training data

 ### Model and Training

 The model is a BGRU with 3 layers and 512 units per layer.
-The input to the model is a standardised log mel magnitude spectrogram whose number of time frames are determined by a context window.
-Each context window consists of several stacked frames, chosen to be 11 for drums and 101 for bass, other and vocals.
-Given these stacked frames, the model predicts a single mel-frequency mask of length 128, corresponding to the centre frame.
+The input to the model is a standardised log mel-magnitude spectrogram whose number of time frames are determined by a context window.
+Each context window consists of several stacked frames, which was chosen to be 11 for drums and 101 for bass, other and vocals.
+Given these stacked frames, the model predicts a single mel-frequency mask of length 128, corresponding to the centre frame of the context window.
 That is, the output of the model is a mel mask.

-The loss function is defined as the absolute difference (L1-norm loss) between the target mel magnitude spectrum (not log) and the element-wise multiplication of the predicted mel mask and the mel magnitude spectrum of the mixture.
-Or because that's a mouth full:
+The loss function is defined as the absolute difference (L1-norm loss) between the mel-magnitude spectrum (not log) of the target, and the element-wise multiplication of the predicted mel mask and the mel-magnitude spectrum of the mixture.
+Or, because that's a mouth full:

 `loss = sum(| target_mel - predited_mel_mask * mixture_mel |)`

-We used the Adam optimisation algorithm with a learning rate of 0.001 to minimise the loss function.
+We used the Adam optimisation algorithm with a learning rate of 0.0001 to minimise the loss function.

-Four models were trained (one per source), using batches of 100 observations (of stacked frames) which were drawn from the shuffled dataset (shuffling every epoch).
-We used a hop size of 1 frame when drawing observations from the training spectrograms.
+Four models were trained (one per source), using batches of 100 mini-spectrograms (determined by context window) which were drawn from the shuffled dataset (shuffling every epoch).
+We used a hop size of 1 frame when drawing mini-spectrograms from the training data.
 There were roughly 12500 iterations of these batches per epoch.

 We used the last 10 songs from the training set (100 songs) as our validation set.

-To apply the model after training, we interpolate the mel-mask to a linear-frequency mask (see intro of [2]), which can then be multiplied with the complex spectrum of the mixture to obtain the complex spectrum of a given source.
+To apply the model after training, the mel-mask is interpolated to a linear-frequency mask (see intro of [2]), which can then be multiplied with the complex spectrum of the mixture to obtain the complex spectrum of a given source.

 ### Post-processing

-- For each source, we averaged the output of 5 models from the latter half of the training session.
+- For each source, we averaged the output of four models from the latter half of the training session.
 Specifically, we averaged models saved at iterations 15, 20, 25 and 30 thousand.
 This was done to reduce variance in the estimated mask.

-- Single-channel Wiener filter
+- Single-channel Wiener filter (see [1])

 ### Inverse STFT